amranidev/scaffold-interface-docs/getting_started/usage.md

 Well, your model is ready to use.

-> To delete your entity just rollback its table from database clicking on rollback button first, then click on delete button to be deleted form your app.
+> To delete your entity just rollback its table from database clicking on rollback button first, then click on delete button to be deleted from your app.